jakemcc/jakemccrary.com/source/_posts/2020-05-02-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 `precmd` uses the value in `_timer` to calculate the elapsed time in seconds and then calls the function `_maybe_speak` with this as an argument.
 It also does the work required for showing the elapsed time in my prompt.

-If the elapsed time is greater than 30 seconds then `_maybe_speak` uses `cut` to discard the arguments of captured command and then runs `say` in a subshell to give me an audible alert of what command just finished.
+If the elapsed time is greater than 30 seconds then `_maybe_speak` uses `cut` to discard the arguments of captured command, leaving me with the command itself.
+It then uses `say` to produce an audible alert of what command just finished.
 I discard the arguments because otherwise the `say` command can go on for a long time.

 `say` is a tool that ships with macOS.
 I haven't gotten around to it yet but I'll need to use something else on my Linux machines.

-I run `say` in the background and in a subshell.
+You may have noticed that I run `say` in the background and in a subshell.
-Running it in the background lets me continue interacting with my shell while `say` finishes executing.
-Running it in a subshell prevents text from appearing in my shell when the background job finishes.
+Running it in the background lets me continue interacting with my shell while `say` finishes executing and running it in a subshell prevents text from appearing in my shell when the background job finishes.

 With this setup, I can kick off a slow compile or test run and not feel so bad about dropping into Slack or reading Reddit.
 It is wonderful and I'd recommend it (though, I'd more strongly recommend not having commands that take a while to run).